On network coding for sum-networks: Codes for the reverse of a sum-network

-Clearly transposition of this transfer matrix preserves the same structure.
-For a multiple unicast network on the other hand, a vector linear network code provides a $(k,n)$ solution if and only if the transfer matrix between the source cut and the terminal cut is
+Clearly transposition of this matrix preserves the same structure.
+For a multiple-unicast network on the other hand, the transfer matrix between the source-cut and the terminal-cut given by a $(k,n)$ fractional linear code is

 where ${\bf 0}_k$ denotes the $k\times k$ all-zero matrix.
 This matrix is symmetric, and so is invariant under transposition.
+Since the desired transfer matrix for a $(k,n)$ fractional linear code for a sum-network $\net$ and its reverse network $\net^\prime$ are the transpose of each other, our canonical reverse code construction gives the following lemma by (\ref{eq:trmat}).

-\begin{lemma} A sum-network $\cN$ has a $(k,n)$ fractional vector linear solution if and only if the reverse network $\cN^\prime$ also has a $(k,n)$ fractional vector linear solution. \end{lemma}
+\begin{lemma} A sum-network $\cN$ has a $(k,n)$ fractional linear solution if and only if the reverse network $\cN^\prime$ also has a $(k,n)$ fractional linear solution. \end{lemma} The following theorem follows directly from Lemma~\ref{lem:rev_eq}. \begin{theorem} A sum-network and its reverse network have the same linear coding capacity. \end{theorem}

-\begin{proof} Consider a given $(k,n)$ fractional vector linear solution for $\cN$, By (\ref{eq:trmat}) and (\ref{eq:sum_trmat}), the canonical reverse code for the reverse network $\cN^\prime$ also gives a $(k,n)$ fractional vector linear solution for $\cN^\prime$. \end{proof}

-\begin{theorem} A sum-network and its reverse network have the same fractional linear coding capacity. \end{theorem}

-As an alternative to the technique used in this section, one may view $(k,n)$ fractional coding as scalar coding over the ``fattened'' network obtained by replacing each internal edge by $n$ parallel edges, each link incoming to a source corresponding to a source process by $k$ links signifying $k$ symbols, and each link outgoing from a terminal corresponding to a recovered process by $k$ links signifying $k$ recovered symbols.
-Then again one may use the same transfer function approach to conclude the same results.

-Lemma \ref{lem:rev_eq} shows that a sum-network and its reverse network are solvably equivalent under fractional vector linear coding.
+These results also hold for any linear function over a commutative ring as long as the linear coefficients of the function are invertible.
+Lemma \ref{lem:rev_eq} shows in particular that a sum-network and its reverse network are solvably equivalent under fractional linear coding.
+For the special case of $\min\{m,l\} \leq 2$, this was also shown in \cite{ramamoorthy}.
 The same result also follows for multiple-unicast network from (\ref{eq:trmat}) and (\ref{eq:mult_trmat}), and this was proved in \cite{koetter3, riis1}.

-However, if non-linear coding is allowed, then it was shown in \cite{dougherty3} that there exists a solvable multiple-unicast network (shown in the dashed box in Fig. \ref{fig:10}) whose reverse multiple-unicast network is not solvable over any finite alphabet.
-The network in Fig. \ref{fig:10} is obtained by using Construction ${\bf C}_1$ on this network.
-By the properties of Construction ${\bf C}_1$, Theorem \ref{thm:SN_using_MUN} (ii) and (iv) to be precise, it follows that the network in Fig. \ref{fig:10} allows a nonlinear coding solution whereas its reverse sum-network does not have a solution.
+If non-linear coding is allowed, then a multiple-unicast network was given in \cite{dougherty3} which is solvable though its reverse multiple-unicast network is not solvable over any finite alphabet.
+Now consider the sum-network obtained by using Construction $C_1$ on this network.
+By Theorem \ref{thm:SN_using_MUN} (ii) and (iv), it follows that this network allows a non-linear coding solution whereas its reverse sum-network does not have a solution over any abelian group.
 So, we have,

 \begin{theorem} There exists a solvable sum-network whose reverse network is not solvable over any finite alphabet. \end{theorem}